LEARNAcademy/Instructor-Resources/javascript/jest.md

   return array.concat("ask questions")
 }
 ```

-Sometimes it can be useful to create variables within our test method for use later on in our expect methods.
-Note: These variables are only available within the scope of the specific test it has been created in.

 We can see here, utilizing variables for our arrays, that it keeps our code cleaner and easier to understand and read, versus having to put these huge arrays into the argument parentheses.